deliveryhero/whetstone/README.md

     private val savedStateHandle: SavedStateHandle,
 ): ViewModel()
 ```

-This will add the ViewModel to `ViewModelFactoryProvider` for usage.

 **Important:** A ViewModel should **NEVER** be scoped.
 The Android Framework controls the Lifecycle of **ALL** ViewModels.